miute/pugixml-python/docs/attributes.rst

    Nodes of all types are added to the DOM tree, character/reference entities are expanded, End-of-Line characters are normalized, attribute values are normalized using CDATA normalization rules.

+.. autoattribute:: pugixml.pugi.PARSE_MERGE_PCDATA

+	This flag determines whether determines whether the the two PCDATA should be merged or not, if no intermediatory data are parsed in the document.
+	This flag is off by default.

 .. autoattribute:: pugixml.pugi.PARSE_MINIMAL

    Minimal parsing mode (equivalent to turning all other flags off).